yefuzhang/beam_tracing_method/README.md

 ## 4  `plot_opti_result.py`

-Generates publication‑quality plots of the optimisation results.
+Generates plots of the optimisation results.
 No mandatory edits; run the script and adjust axis labels, colours, or figure size as needed.